WGeckle80/enee101-robot-hand-control/README.md

 python3 robot_hand_control.py /dev/ttyACM0
 ```

-If the program launched and communication was successful, the controls will
+If the program launched and communication was successful, the control
-be displayed on the pygame window.  **If a controller is used, an Xinput
-device such as a modern Xbox controller is required.**
+parameter percentages will be shown on screen.

+The default controls are found, and can be modified, in the provided
+`config.ini` configuration file.
+The default controller inputs are
+based on the Linux interpretation of Xinput controllers.

 Below is a short demo of everything working: